skbio.sequence.SubstitutionMatrix#

 between(from_, to_[, allow_overlap])

-Obtain the distances between the two groups of IDs.
+Obtain the pairwise values between the two groups of IDs.

 filter(ids[, strict])